heiseshandian/personal-docs/packages/bilibili-dl/README.md

 ## Background

 There are many videos without subtitles on [bilibili](https://www.bilibili.com/), which is difficult for someone (like me) to understand.
-So, i build this tool to download videos from bilibili and another tool [auto-add-subtitle](https://www.npmjs.com/package/auto-add-subtitle) to add subtitles for videos i downloaded.
+So, I build this tool to download videos from bilibili and another tool [auto-add-subtitle](https://www.npmjs.com/package/auto-add-subtitle) to add subtitles for videos I downloaded.

 Read this in other languages: [english](./README.md) | [简体中文](./README.zh-cn.md)